mssen/threadbare/README.md

 ### `scrape`

 Scrapes thread and saves it to a JSON file. **Must be given the ID for the last tweet in the thread.**
+This scraper works by following the replied to property back up the thread.

 **Name:** `scrape`